 Using Home Equity to Get a Business Loan

-How do you figure out if it makes sense to take money from one's personal residence to fund business activities?
+Several recent questions have focused on how to figure out if it makes sense to take money from one's personal residence to fund business activities.
 Let me say first and foremost, funding any business activities is always inherently risky, regardless of the source of the funding for the venture.
 Second, owning a home is a great American dream, so doing anything that puts that residence in jeopardy of foreclosure must be carefully considered.
 With those two things said, there is a way to clearly understand how a loan funded through a personal residence could provide capital for a business.

 On the one hand, if your residence has around 20 percent equity and 80 percent loan outstanding on its value, then this strategy should not be considered under any circumstances.
 First-time or new buyers who have just put a 10 to 20 percent down payment (their equity) on a home, and borrowed the balance, should not do any deal where a second lender comes in and writes a loan package to allow the owners to cash out that 10 to 20 percent equity in exchange for a 100 percent refinance.
 That puts all your equity into your business with nothing left in your house.
 If you hit any difficult economic situation with the business and are behind or unable to make your monthly mortgage, the second lender could very quickly foreclose, and your equity and home are gone forever.